quic/aimet/Docs/install/index.rst

 PyTorch
 - **torch-gpu** for PyTorch 1.9 GPU package with Python 3.8 and CUDA 11.x - *Recommended for use* with PyTorch models
 - **torch-cpu** for PyTorch 1.9 CPU package with Python 3.8 - If installing on a machine without CUDA
+- **torch-gpu-pt113** for PyTorch 1.13 GPU package with Python 3.8 and CUDA 11.x - *Recommended for use* with PyTorch models
+- **torch-cpu-pt113** for PyTorch 1.13 CPU package with Python 3.8 - If installing on a machine without CUDA

 TensorFlow
 - **tf-gpu** for TensorFlow 2.10 GPU package with Python 3.8 - *Recommended for use* with TensorFlow models
 - **tf-cpu** for TensorFlow 2.10 CPU package with Python 3.8 - If installing on a machine without CUDA

+ONNX
+- **onnx-gpu** for ONNX 1.10.0 GPU package with Python 3.8 - *Recommended for use* with ONNX models
+- **onnx-cpu** for ONNX 1.10.0 CPU package with Python 3.8 - If installing on a machine without CUDA

 System Requirements
 ~~~~~~~~~~~~~~~~~~~